Suzuki GN250

 The Suzuki GN250 is a 4-valve single cylinder, air-cooled SOHC, 250 cc, 4 stroke standard motorcycle made by Suzuki Motors since 1982.
 Its smaller cousin is known as GN125 with a smaller displacement (125cc) engine (production ended in 2021).
-GN250 is a cruiser-like street oriented popular learner's bike.
+The GN250 is a cruiser-like street oriented popular learner's bike.
 There was also the GN400, on the UK market between 1982 and 1984, which unusually used a 6-volt electric system.

 It has a speedometer, odometer with trip, high beam, turn indicators, and a gear position indicator.
 For later versions, the engine automatically shuts off if the bike is put into gear when side stand is down.
 The Suzuki GZ250 is a more cruiser-oriented version of GN250 in terms of dimensions with same drivetrain.
 Suzuki TU250 is a modern evolution of this bike with EFI and different styling.